 - Black mould – this may be growing on the edges of the windows, behind the furniture or even between wall and floor/ceiling

-Tips on how to avoid condensation on home windows
+How to avoid condensation on windows

-Whether you’re suffering with condensation between windowpanes, or damp under bay windows, knowing how to fix condensation in windows is essential.
+Whether you’re suffering from condensation between window panes, or damp under bay windows, knowing how to fix condensation in windows is essential.

 - Open windows – ventilating your house properly is one of the most effective ways to avoid condensation in the home.